General Info

 Initialize Infinite Scale

 Infinite Scale can be run by manually defining the environment like you do when using Container Orchestration.
-When using the Binary Setup or the Container Setup, you can prepare Infinite Scale for further configuration and recurring starts.
-After reading The ocis init Command for important details, start the initialisation.
+When using the Minimal Bare Metal Deployment or the Container Setup, you can prepare Infinite Scale for further configuration and recurring starts.
+After reading The ocis init Command for important details, start the initialization.
 To do so, run:

 ocis init